-Traditional etching was established in the middle ages and involves a metal plate covered with a wax ground that is resistant to acid.
-The artist then scratches into the ground with a pointed etching needle where they desire a line to appear in the finished piece, so exposing the bare metal.
-The plate is immersed in acid, which bites into the exposed lines and areas.
-When ink is applied, these incised marks hold a residue of ink.
-The surface is wiped clean, damp paper is placed on top of the plate, and heavy pressure is applied through a rolling press.
+Traditional etching was established in the middle ages and involves a metal plate covered with a waxy ground that is resistant to acid.
+The artist then scratches off the ground with a pointed etching needle where they desire a line to appear in the finished piece, so exposing the bare metal.
+The plate is immersed in acid, which eats into the metal where it is exposed by the drawing.
+These marks hold ink, which is printed onto paper in a heavy rolling press.

 Due to the tangible nature of drawing onto a plate, etching, up to this point, has been difficult to combine with digital means.
-Unlike screen-printing that utilises digitally printed transparent film, or digitally prepared flexo plates for letterpress, etching still relies on the physicality of the hand drawn line.
-Robotic technology provides a new alternative.
-Via robotic technology, digital imagery can be translated into robotic movement and gesture.
-This application of robotics into etching opens up new possibilities for automated markmaking and drawing within the domain of the etch print process.
+Unlike screen-printing that utilises transparency film, which can be fed through a digital printer and exposed or letterpress where digitally prepared flexo plates have been introduced, etching still relies on the physicality of the hand drawn line.
+Robotic technology could provide a solution to this problem, meaning that digital imagery can be translated successfully, potentially opening up interesting new possibilities into the etching field.

-3. ROBOTIC DRAWING MACHINES
+3. HISTORY OF ROBOTIC DRAWING MACHINES

-Robots that can emulate the physical mark-making process have been evident in history for many years.
-Some of the first examples were produced as early as the 18th century.
+Robots that can emulate the physical mark-making process have been evident within our history for many years.
+Some of the first examples were produced as early as the eighteenth century.

-Pierre Jaquet-Droz's 'The Draftsman', and 'The Writer', designed in the late 1770s, could be considered as two of the first drawing and handwriting machines.
+Pierre Jaquet-Droz's 'The Draftsman' and 'The Writer', designed in the late 1770s, could be considered two of the first drawing and handwriting machines.
 Both automatons imitated a boy sitting at a table with the ability to draw small portraits or write short sentences.
-Both the images and text images could be interchanged by adapting the machine's mechanics.
-These devices contained over 6,000 moving parts, could achieve incredibly refined results.
+Both the images and text images could be interchanged by adapting the machines mechanics.
+These devices. that contained over 6,000 moving parts, could achieve incredibly refined results.
 Even the pressure on the quill could be adjusted.
 Many believe that the automata built at this time were the world's first programmable robots (Herath & Kroos 2016).